-The FTE-type flux ropes were identified after the measured magnetic field was rotated into boundary normal coordinates (the LMN coordinate).
+100 The FTE-type flux ropes were identified after the measured magnetic field was rotated into boundary normal coordinates (the LMN coordinate).
 The minimum variance analysis (MVA) (Sonnerup and Cahill Jr., 1967; Sonnerup and Scheible, 1998) was performed on the magnetic field measurements across the magnetopause current sheet from 00:32:30 to 00:33:25 UT to obtain the LMN coordinate.
 The MVA results produced L =

-[0.10, 0.24, 0.97] (maximum variance direction), M = [0.12, 0.96, -0.25] (intermediate variance direction), N = [0.99, -0.14, -0.06] (minimum variance direction), and the eigenvalue ratios were $\lambda{max}/\lambda{int} \sim 54.3$ , $\lambda{int}/\lambda{min} \sim 3.9$ .
+[0.10, 0.24, 0.97] (maximum variance direction), M = [0.12, 0.96, -0.25] (intermediate variance direction), N = [0.12, 0.96, -0.25]

+- 105 [0.99, -0.14, -0.06] (minimum variance direction), and the eigenvalue ratios were $\lambda{max}/\lambda{int} \sim 54.3$, $\lambda{int}/\lambda{min} \sim 3.9$.
+The λ{max} , λ{int} and λ{min} are the maximum, intermediate, and minimum eigenvalues.
 Both of the ratios were larger than 3 indicating that the LMN coordinate of the magnetopause was well determined [Sonnerup & Scheible, 1998].

-The FTE-type flux ropes were identified with bipolar signatures in the normal magnetic field ( $B_N$ ) and clear magnetic field rotation (Russell and Elphic, 1978).
-The identification of flux ropes also required the signature of a strong magnetic field along their central axis, i.e. the intermediate variance direction [see Figure 2 for an example, e.g. Akhavan-Tafti et al., 2018].
+The FTE-type flux ropes were identified with bipolar signatures in the normal magnetic field (B_N) and clear magnetic field rotation (Russell and Elphic, 1978).
+The identification of flux ropes also required the signature of a - 110 strong magnetic field along their central axis, i.e. the intermediate variance direction (see Figure 2 for an example, and e.g. Slavin et al. [2009]; Akhavan-Tafti et al. [2018]).
 Six FTE-type flux ropes were identified in this manner in the magnetosheath just upstream of the dayside magnetopause and marked with green arrows in Figure 1e and listed in Table 1.

-The first FTE-type flux rope shown in Figure 2 was centered at $\sim 00:11:04$ UT when the IMF clock angle was $\sim 210^\circ$ , and $B_N/B_1 \sim 0.75$ .
-This flux rope traveled southward as inferred from the polarities of the $B_N$ variation (negative to positive, Figure 2c).
-The flux rope corresponded to clear enhancement in $B_M$ (Figure 2b) and field rotation in the plane of $B{max}$ - $B{int}$ (Figure 2e).
-About 2 minutes later, the clock angle increased to $\sim 260^\circ$ .
-This IMF orientation persisted for about 12 minutes, during which no FTE-type flux ropes were observed.
-At $\sim 00:26:06$ UT, the clock angle decreased from $\sim 260^\circ$ to $\sim 210^\circ$ while the ratio of $B_N/B_1$ increased to $\sim 0.90$ .
+The first possible FTE-type flux rope shown in Figure 2 was centered at ~ 00:11:04 UT when the IMF clock angle

+- 115 was ~ 210°, and B_x/B_t was ~ 0.75.
+This flux rope traveled southward as inferred from the polarities of the B_N variation (negative to positive, Figure 2c).
+The flux rope corresponded to clear enhancement in B_M (Figure 2b) and field rotation in the plane of B{max} - B{int} (Figure 2e).
+However, the enhancement in the B{t} strength preceded the reversal in $B{\rm N}$ could indicate that the magnetic flux was piled up or this structure was a magnetosheath structure other than a flux rope.
+About 2 minutes later, the clock angle increased to $\sim 260^{\circ}$.
+This IMF orientation persisted for about 12 120 minutes, during which no FTE-type flux ropes were observed.
+At ~ 00:26:06 UT, the clock angle decreased from ~ 260° to ~ 210° while the ratio of B_x/B_t increased to ~ 0.90.
 At this point, 5 FTE-type flux ropes successively appeared up to the point where the magnetopause was crossed.
-The direction of travel for these 5 flux ropes was inferred to be northward, again based on the $B_N$ variations.
+The travelling direction for these 5 flux ropes was inferred to be northward, again based on the $B{\rm N}$ variations.
 The first flux rope traveled southward indicating that the primary magnetopause X-line was initially located northward of the spacecraft.
-Later, the northward motion of the 5 flux ropes indicated that the primary magnetopause X-line(s) had shifted southward.
+Later, the northward motion of the 5 flux ropes indicated that the primary magnetopause X-line(s) had shifted southward. - 125